Andreas Beck (footballer): 1899 Hoffenheim

 In the 2013–14 season, Beck continued to make an impressive display in the pre-season friendly matches, so Beck remained captain for another season under the new management of Markus Gisdol.
 Beck then scored his first goal of the season, in a 3–0 win over Hamburg on 1 February 2014.
 During a match against Mainz 05 on 15 March 2014, which Hoffenheim lost 4–2, Beck unintentionally knocked the cameraman, causing him to become unconscious and resulting him to go on hospital.
 With his contract expiring in the summer, Beck was linked a move away from Hoffenheim, prompting the club's management to issue an ultimatum to sign a new contract until April.
 Eventually, Beck signed a contract with the club, keeping him until 2017.
 Beck was almost ever present in the 2013–14 season, making thirty-three appearances.

 In the 2014–15 season, Beck continued to remain the club's captain.
 Beck was almost ever present in the 2014–15 season, making thirty-three appearances, having missed one game, due to suspension after being booked five times during the season.

 Beşiktaş

-On 4 July 2015, Beck signed three-and-one-year contract with Turkish club Beşiktaş.
+On 4 July 2015, Beck signed a three-year contract with Turkish club Beşiktaş.